 Luckily Caravan Guard’s motorhome breakdown cover, included with our motorhome insurance policy, includes stranded in mud recovery whilst in the UK– helping you get your motorhome to firm ground.

-(Benefits are subject to are subject to terms and conditions, cover level and underwriting criteria.
+(Benefits are correct at the time of publication and are subject to terms and conditions, cover level and underwriting criteria.
 Click to read policy wording)

 Over to you…

-Have you got any advice to pass on or stories to share?
+Have you got any advice on not getting your motorhome or campervan stuck in the mud that you’d like to pass on or stories to share?
 Please feel free to comment below.